manuelbieh/react-book/ecosystem/state-management.md

 If we are using an enhancer function, the `window.REDUX_DEVTOOLS_EXTENSION_COMPOSE` function will be used instead.
 This function of type `compose` allows the bundling of _multiple_ **enhancer** functions into a _single_ one, allowing us to call each of them in turn.
 The principle is similar to that we have talked about in the `combineReducers()` section for **reducers**.

-Redx offers a `compose` function too which allows us to bundle multiple enhancers into a single one.
-It can be imported to then be used to create a custom `composeEnhancer()` function.
+Redux offers a `compose` function too, which allows us to bundle multiple enhancers into a single one.
+It can be imported to be used to create a custom `composeEnhancer()` function.
 If the Redux Devtools are installed, we will use the `REDUX_DEVTOOLS_EXTENSION_COMPOSE` function to to add the **devtools** of the **store enhancer**.
 If they are not installed however, Redux' own `compose()` function can be used instead to create the same signature:

 ```javascript
 import { applyMiddleware, compose, createStore } from 'redux';